Santa is very jolly because he knows where all the bad girls live.

 I didn’t lose my home and no one that I personally know has been displaced.
 This is just a short piece of sad appreciation for a city that I have a soft spot for.

-4 Responses to “the devastation of New Orleans”
+4 thoughts on “the devastation of New Orleans

 The US military, for example, has been able to create manmade hurricanes and earthquakes for about 50 years (look it up on the net, info not particularly hard to find).
 Environmental warfare started way back, thousands of years ago, when tribes would use smoke, fire, and manmade landslides to ambush enemies.